smizell/graphablejson/README.md

 #### Paginated Collection

 A collection MAY be paginated.
+The `next` and `prev` relationships MAY be used to specify other pages.

 ```js
 {